 n1sinθ1=n2sinθ2n_1 \sin \theta_1 = n_2 \sin \theta_2

-If light enters a higher-index medium, it bends toward the normal.
-If it enters a lower-index medium, it bends away from the normal, provided refraction still occurs.
+• enter a lower-index (faster) medium, and it bends away from the normal, provided refraction still occurs

-In an ordinary boundary problem, the frequency is treated as unchanged while the speed and wavelength adjust to the new medium.
-That is why light from the same source does not become a different color just because it entered glass.
+This also explains why frequency is treated as unchanged at the boundary while speed and wavelength adjust, and therefore why light from one source does not change color just because it entered glass.

 Worked Example: Light From Air Into Glass